typelevel/Laika/docs/src/03-preparing-content/03-theme-settings.md

 * `primary` is used for highlights and the text of navigation panes and inline code spans.
 * `secondary` is used for links and headlines.
-* `primaryDark` is usually a darker shade of the primary color, currently only used for the gradient on the landing page.
 * `primaryMedium` is usually a shade slightly darker than `primaryLight`, used for borders and text on dark background.
 * `primaryLight` is usually a lighter shade of the primary color, used as background color.
 * `text` is solely used as the color of the body text.
+* `background` is used as the background color of the main content column (side bars and top navigation bars have different backgrounds).
+* `bgGradient` is a pair of colors currently only used for the gradient on the landing page.

 In terms of getting the right contrast, the color combinations must support the following: